 This is a product which is available once you’ve retired designed to give you an income for the rest of your life.
 This would normally be bought directly from the money from your pension fund, and would provide you with a monthly payment which incidentally is taxable net of the basic rate.
-Choosing the provider is important as, once you’ve done so, you will not be able to change the provider.
+Choosing the provider is important as once you’ve done so you will not be able to change the provider.

 This is an option where you can opt to have an increased yearly income which takes into account inflation or choose a fixed % rate to increase by.
 So as one would expect at the beginning the annuity would pay less at the start and increase to eventually overtake a normal annuity.
-This might take quite a few years so one would probably consider this if you are lucky enough to retire earlier than normal or are in a sufficiently good enough state of health where you expect a long period of retirement.
+This might take a quite a few years so one would probably consider this if you are lucky enough to retire earlier than normal or are in a sufficiently good enough state of health where you expect a long period of retirement.